 Marijuana use disorder can slowly but surely destroy a person’s life, not unlike other forms of drug abuse.
 While considerable changes have taken place in terms of marijuana’s legal status and medicinal uses, the recreational use of this drug nonetheless breeds addiction over time.

-If you suspect you or someone you know may be struggling with marijuana use disorder and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with marijuana use disorder and need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.